Chapter 13: Guidelines to CBA Report Writing

 Formatting is an important aspect of writing a report.
 You should consider the font size, line spacing, margins, paragraph format, structure, and page numbers when writing your report.
 Remember that the report should be easy for the decision-maker to review and understand.

 If the report is for a private firm, the report should be written from a financial/economic appraisal approach rather than a social CBA approach.
 Remember that in accordance with basic economics, firms seek to maximise profits.
 Keep in mind any possible reputational issues a project may cause.
-For example, if a firm is considering a factory there may be negative externalities such as pollution costs to society that can have a negative impact on the firm’s reputation.
+For example, if a firm is considering a operating a new factory, this may produce negative externalities, such as pollution costs to society, that could have a negative impact on the firm’s reputation.

-If the government has commissioned the report, you should emphasise the social cost-benefit analysis results.
+If the government has commissioned the report, you should utilise social cost-benefit analysis to produce results.
 Consider all non-market valuations used to correct market failures.
-Furthermore, it is important for a government perspective to identify distributional impacts and any “at risk” stakeholders.
+Furthermore, it is important for a government to identify distributional impacts and any “at risk” stakeholders.

-Similar to the public sector not-for-profit organisations face a challenge not commonly found among their private sector counterparts.
-If the report is for a not for profit, you should consider all relevant aspects in the cost-benefit analysis from a social CBA perspective.
+Similar to the public sector, not-for-profit organisations face challenges not commonly found among their private sector counterparts.
+If the report is for a non-profit, you should conduct a cost-benefit analysis considering all relevant aspects using the social perspective.

 Keep in mind that the audience for many CBA’s can also vary depending on the topic.
 For example, a cost-benefit analysis on healthcare interventions will be fundamentally different to a cost-benefit analysis on the provision of a public good by a government entity.